Albel1/OCR-Subtitle-Reader/README.md

 # OCR-Subtitle-Reader
-A program to extract hard burnt-in subtitles into a plaintext format
+An extendable, high-performance, open-source tool to extract subtitles burnt into a video and convert to a place text format with their timings (.srt) using OCR.
+Currently the OCR engine can either be offline (using Tesseract), or online (using the API provided by OCR.space).